Malley's Chocolates

-Malley's Chocolates is a chain of candy stores in the Cleveland, Ohio area and founded in the suburb of Lakewood.
+Malley's Chocolates is a chain of candy stores in the Cleveland, Ohio area in the U.S., founded in the suburb of Lakewood.
 Four of the stores include ice cream parlors year-round.

 Albert "Mike" Malley borrowed $500 in 1935, and opened his first candy store on Madison Avenue in Lakewood.
 The Malley family lived in the back of the building.
 Their efforts were successful, and by 1949, they opened a second store, also in Lakewood.